 Finding Reliable Open Access Journals and Books

 Since identifying a predatory journal is a process and involves a lot of subjective considerations, there isn't one list of bad actors.
 You should use one or more of the sites below to help you identify predatory journals.
+Most of these are 'white lists', or lists of journals that meet certain requirements to prove they are reputable.
+Some are lists of characteristics for you to look for when considering a journal.

 Funder OA Requirements